somia/ninchat-sdk-android/README.md

 The SDK does some things asynchronously before the SDK UI opens.
 Therefore it is recommended that the host application displays a spinner or some other visual cue after the SDK has been started.
 The spinner/whatever can be dismissed when
 1. The SDK returns and the `onActivityResult` method of the calling Activity is called with the default or the given `requestCode` (see the [Optional parameters](#optionalparameters) section) or
-2. The host application subscribes to LocalBroadcastManager's broadcasts with the Intent action `NinchatSession.Broadcast.QUEUES_UPDATED` that is sent when the SDK opens its UI.
-Alternatively, should there be any issues with the SDK launch that prevent the SDK from starting, the host application can catch that by subscribing to LocalBroadcastManager's broadcasts with the Intent action `NinchatSession.Broadcast.START_FAILED`.
+2. The host application sets a `NinchatSDKEventListener` to the `NinchatSession` object when creating it (see the [Low-level API access](#lowlevelapi) section) and listens to the `onSessionStarted` event that gets called when the SDK will open its UI.

+Should there be any issues with the SDK init, the `NinchatSDKEventListener`'s `onSessionInitFailed` method will be called.
+The `NinchatSDKEventListener` interface has also a method `onSessionInitiated` that gets called when the SDK has successfully fetched the configuration.

 ### Setting metadata